alvarog2491/bank-client-subscription-classifier/docs/docs/mlflow/v4/06_conclusions.md

 ## Performance Summary

-The project began at position 1,427 on the competition leaderboard with a baseline of Regressor Trees tuned using Optuna.
-Introducing duration-based feature engineering provided the biggest leap, raising the rank to 1,170 with a score of 0.969.
-Subsequent enhancements—categorical encodings, numerical transformations, and feature interactions—nudged the model further to 1,152 with a final score of 0.96916.
+The project started at position 1,427 with a score of 0.96715 on the competition leaderboard. **Optuna optimization of the baseline Regressor Trees provided the largest boost**, raising the rank to 1,193 with a score of 0.96878.
+Subsequent duration-based feature engineering further improved the rank slightly to 1,170 with a score of 0.969, but the gains were comparatively small.
+Further enhancements, such as categorical encodings, numerical transformations, and feature interactions, only yielded marginal improvements.
+In fact, **categorical encodings were the only ones that slightly improved the ranking**, while the rest had negligible impact.
+This illustrates how, at high metric values, it becomes increasingly difficult to achieve meaningful improvements, and not all optimizations translate into better results.

-While the initial improvement was significant, progress slowed once performance reached the 0.969 range.
-This plateau reflects a common reality in well-performing models: each incremental gain requires big effort and deeper experimentation.

 ## Feature Engineering Journey